 Total Time: 35 minutes

-This Beijing beef with veggies stir fry is sweet, tangy, and satisfying!
+This Beijing Beef Panda Express stir fry recipe is loaded with tender beef and sweet and tangy veggies.
 It's easy to make with wholesome ingredients for a Panda Express copycat dish that's sure to be a family favorite.

 Servings: 4 – 6 servings